AvolitesLtd/TitanManual/docs/synergy/setting-up.md

 > The Ai server(s) must have the correct version of Titan Media Node installed to match your Titan version.
 Titan Media Node versions can be downloaded from the Avolites website
 [Avolites Download page](https://www.avolites.com/software/latest-version).
 You don't need to do anything extra on the console as the Titan installer will automatically install the correct version on the console.

-In the Ai System Settings screen, go to the ArtNet / CITP options and select the **Titan Media Node Version** drop down box to match the version of Titan you have installed (the first number should match).
+In the Ai System Settings screen, go to the Art-Net / CITP options and select the **Titan Media Node Version** drop down box to match the version of Titan you have installed (the first number should match).
 Then turn on the **Enable Synergy** switch.
 Ai will start the Titan Media Node.
 When the Titan Media Node is running, the top status bar will show "TitanNet Enabled".
 (Ai v12.2 onwards - in previous versions of Ai, Synergy Upgrades are used).

 ![Ai Settings Window](/docs/images/Ai-Titan-Media-Node.png)